-To use this pattern, one needs to make a decision whether the microservice will part of the Saga.
+To use this pattern, we need to decide if the microservice will be part of the Saga.
 Accordingly, the microservice needs to use the appropriate framework to implement Saga.
-In this pattern, the Saga Execution Coordinator is either embedded within the microservice or cab be a standalone component.
+In this pattern, the Saga Execution Coordinator is either embedded within the microservice or can be a standalone component.

-Following are a few frameworks available to implement the choreography pattern:
+Here are a few frameworks available to implement the choreography pattern:

-- Axon Saga: A lightweight framework and widely used with Spring Boot based microservices
+- Axon Saga – a lightweight framework and widely used with Spring Boot-based microservices

-- Eclipse MicroProfile LRA: Implementation of distributed transactions in Saga for HTTP transport based on REST principles
+- Eclipse MicroProfile LRA – implementation of distributed transactions in Saga for HTTP transport based on REST principles

-- Eventuate Tram Saga: Saga orchestration framework for Spring Boot and Micronaut based microservices
+- Eventuate Tram Saga – Saga orchestration framework for Spring Boot and Micronaut-based microservices

-- Seata: Open source distributed transaction framework with high-performance and easy-to-use distributed transaction services
+- Seata – open-source distributed transaction framework with high-performance and easy-to-use distributed transaction services

 7.4.
 Implementing Saga Orchestration Pattern

-If any of the microservice encounters a failure, then the orchestrator is responsible for invoking the necessary compensating transactions:
+If any of the microservices encounter a failure, the orchestrator is responsible for invoking the necessary compensating transactions:

-Following are a few frameworks available to implement the orchestrator pattern:
+Here are a few frameworks available to implement the orchestrator pattern:

-- Apache Camel: Provides the implementation for Saga Enterprise Integration Pattern (EIP)
+- Apache Camel provides the implementation for Saga Enterprise Integration Pattern (EIP).

 In this article, we discussed the Saga architecture pattern to implement distributed transactions in a microservice-based application.